 In her third season at the helm, Nash led the Cavaliers to the pinnacle of the Appalachian Athletic Conference as she was named the Coach of the Year as she guided the Cavaliers to both the conference’s regular season and tournament titles and a birth in the NAIA National Tournament, all program firsts.
 The Cavaliers fought their way to a 12-5-3 mark including a 7-1-1 record in conference play.
 Under Nash's guidence the Cavaliers received votes in the first regular-season edition of the 2012 NAIA Women's Soccer Coaches' Top 25 Poll as Montreat began an unbeaten streak of 11 games.
-During that streak the Cavs played in four double-overtime matches and in all played in six overtime contests, including five double-overtime matches during the record setting season.
-Montreat never lost an overtime match and finished 3-0-3 in such games with wins over Cumberlands and conference foe Tennessee Wesleyan in the regular season and Tennessee Wesleyan in the AAC Tournament Championship.
+During that streak, the Cavs played in four double-overtime matches and in six overtime contests, including five double-overtime matches during the record setting season.
+Montreat never lost an overtime match and finished 3-0-3 in such games with wins over Cumberlands and conference foe Tennessee-Wesleyan in the regular season and Tennessee-Wesleyan in the AAC Tournament Championship.
 The Cavaliers finished the season ranked No. 18 in Total Saves (149), No. 31 in Total Shutouts (7), and No. 49 in Shutouts per Game (0.32) in the nation.

-In Coach Nash’s fourth season the Cavaliers opened the season receiving votes in the 2013 NAIA Top-25 Women’s Soccer Preseason Coaches’ Poll as they proceeded to win a program record eight games in conference play but finished as runners-up with an 8-2-0 mark in conference play.
+In Coach Nash’s fourth season, the Cavaliers opened the year receiving votes in the 2013 NAIA Top-25 Women’s Soccer Preseason Coaches’ Poll as they proceeded to win a program record eight games in conference play but finished as runners-up with an 8-2-0 mark in conference play.
 Overall the Cavs went 13-7-0 for their third straight 10+ win season under Nash with a perfect 7-0-0 mark at the friendly confines of Howard Fisher Memorial Field.
 At home under Nash the Cavaliers dominated their seven opponents with a 26-3 scoring margin.
 The Cavaliers advanced to their second straight AAC Tournament final with a record setting 8-1 come-from-behind victory over Milligan in the semifinals.

 As a student-athlete, Nash attended Saginaw Valley State University from 1997-2000 where she was a four-year starter and served as team captain for three years.
 It was in college when Nash first began coaching as a trainer for travel youth clubs and shortly began her first head coaching positions at Frankenmuth High as the JV Girls Coach and Freeland High School as the Boys Varsity Coach while earning her BA in Sports and Fitness Management from SVSU.